-Total transaction volume through smart speakers currently sits at $4.6 billion.
-This number is expected to rise over 4x to $19.4 billion in 2023.
+Total transaction volume through smart speakers currently sits at around $19.4 billion.

-It’s no wonder then that Business Insider predicted that the 18.4 million users that made payments over their smart speakers in 2017 would grow to 77.9 million by the end of 2022.
+It’s no wonder then that Business Insider predicted that the 18.4 million users who made payments over their smart speakers in 2017 would grow to 77.9 million by the end of 2022.

 This is all despite the fact that many users have concerns over the security of paying through voice assistants.

 A recent study by PaySafe Group found that 33% aren’t comfortable using voice commands to make a payment.

 The findings also suggest that people are the most comfortable using voice commands to make smaller payments, such as when purchasing groceries or paying for public transportation.

 Expensive purchases, such as furniture and vacation packages, are unsurprisingly at the bottom of the list.

 Despite users’ hesitation to use voice commands to make payments, some companies are leaning towards more voice payments, because of the security of biometrics.